chihaoyo/a-new-way/text.md

 A wide range of newly founded projects and phenomena are on the horizon.
 The freedom of information movement to make governments transparent, open-source hardware and 3D printing to democratize the means of production, social enterprises staring in Delaware, new models of localized micro economies emerging all over the world to put people before profit.
 These projects are growing to gradually replace the current unsustainable version of capitalism and free market economy.
 Properties will still be private, the market will still be free, but the people operate within it will change and boundaries will be set where there will be things that the market should not touch, and money cannot buy.

 This project is aiming to be the missing piece, the glue, the catalyst, the platform, the stimulus of this type of new, self-directed, socially-aware, very-large-scale collaboration.

+## Experiments

+Prototypes of this project will be built based on Git, like Github, the web site which this text is hosted.
+Git is a distributed version control system designed with the philosophy aligned with the ideal of this project.

+The first iteration of the prototype will be building a collaborative graphical creative tool.

 ## Hosting